How to Define Project Scope: Best Practices for IT Outsourcing Partnerships

 We suggest the following composition of a Planning Process Group for an outsourcing project:

-Hold workshops – a series of meetings to align your Planning Process Group better.
+As a formalized procedure for obtaining the required input, we suggest holding workshops – a series of meetings to align your Planning Process Group.
 Organize successful remote workshops with your outsourcing vendor following our experience-backed recommendations:

 1. Outline the agenda before a workshop